jlizier/linsync/cluster/README.md

 # Example - recreating Figure 4 from the paper

-The parameters file `figure4aParametersCluster.m` is provided for use on the cluster, specifying only 10 repeats per job.
+The parameters file `figure4aParametersCluster.m` is provided for use on the cluster, specifying only 10 repeats per job (we will run 200 jobs, creating 2000 repeats in total).
 It is almost the same as that supplied in `../2023-AnalyticRelationshipPaper` for short single-threaded runs.
 Also see how a parameter argument will be substituted as `[@P1]` in the results file name, this ensures the parallel jobs all write to different results files.
 So we copy that here as `parameters.m` for the cluster scripts to use: